simonmichael/hledger_site/src/ledger.md

 - hledger's [CSV/TSV/SSV-reading](hledger.html#csv-format) and [import](hledger.html#import) system is more mature and flexible than Ledger's [`convert` command](https://www.ledger-cli.org/3.0/doc/ledger3.html#The-convert-command).

+- Ledger can report multiple errors at once; hledger reports only one error at a time.

+- Ledger can also output warnings. hledger does not print warnings; it either succeeds or fails.

 ## Interoperating tips

 The core of hledger's and Ledger's journal formats is the same,